 During the discussion, we explored how contemporary branding requires authenticity, storytelling, and visual coherence.
 I shared thoughts on how digital tools and algorithms can serve creativity, not replace it.
-In my practice, I design many of my own tools and methods because sometimes the vision requires inventing the technique.
+I design many of my tools and methods in my practice because sometimes the vision requires inventing the technique.

 Among the many topics we touched on, one message stood out: